Zhi-Xian-Xie/Zhi-Xian-Xie.github.io/_pages/about.md

 <p style="margin-left: 1.5cm"> </p>
 My research focuses on:

-- **Robot Learning from Human:**  We develop methods to empower a robot with the ability to efficiently understand and be understood by human users through a variety of physical interactions.
-We explore how robots can aptly respond to and collaborate meaningfully with users.
+- **Robot Learning from Human** I develop algorithms that enable robots to learn efficiently from human data—such as preferences, corrections, and demonstrations.
+I am interested in imitation learning and interactive learning paradigms to allow robots to generalize from limited supervision and align their behavior with human intent, facilitating natural and adaptive human-robot collaboration.

-- **Dexterous Manipulation** We develop model-based and model-free mathods to enable highly-dynamic, contact-rich tasks on robot manipulation tasks.
+- **Dexterous Manipulation** I design model-based and model-free methods for dynamic, contact-rich manipulation with high-DOF robotic hands.
+My research integrates control theory and learning to enable robust, generalizable skills such as in-hand reorientation and non-prehensile manipulation, advancing autonomous dexterity in real-world settings.
 <p style="margin-bottom:1.2cm; margin-left: 1.5cm"> </p>